 Institution And Command Of Observation

-The Lord’s Supper is an ordinance which is directly commanded by Christ.
+The Lord’s Supper is an ordinance that is directly commanded by Christ.
 It’s not a deduction from multiple passages, but a direct and positive command of the Sovereign Christ.
-It is meant to cause us to look back to the perfect sacrifice of Christ of Himself by Himself for the ...
+It is meant to cause us to look back to the perfect sacrifice of Christ of Himself by Himself for the perfection of all...